SlenderFox/HeatStreetTalentsRevival/ideas.md

 #### Knockback dealt increase
 - Useless on most heroes.
 - Potential to be busted if used on a map with insta-kill hazards.
+#### Ammo
+- If bulletstorm isn't used.
+- Wouldn't work for heroes with no ammo.
+- Still have to worry about ammo setting being broken on new heroes.
 ### Abilities
 - The per round random is an interesting idea and makes each playthrough unqiue however it can lead to minor frustration when you never get the abilities you want.
 - It leads to a kind of boring meta where you should never spend any money on normal upgrades and sometimes talents and instead spend it all on abilities until you have what you need.